 In this case, a group of LUNs is unmapped from the host HBA ports and an operating system device scan is issued.
 To add subsequent LUNs seamlessly, perform additional steps to clean up the operating system device tree.

 The high-level procedure and the SF commands are generic.
-However, the operating system commands may vary depending on the Linux version.
-For example, the following procedure uses Linux Suse10.

 To remove LUNs dynamically from an existing target ID